rencfs

 Arch

-sudo pacman -Syu && sudo pacman -S fuse3 base-devel
+sudo pacman -Syu && sudo pacman -S fuse3 base-devel act

 Ubuntu

-sudo apt-get update && sudo apt-get install fuse3 build-essential
+sudo apt-get update && sudo apt-get install fuse3 build-essential act

 Fedora

-sudo dnf update && sudo dnf install fuse3 && dnf install @development-tools
+sudo dnf update && sudo dnf install fuse3 && dnf install @development-tools act

 Build for debug